-- In the normal offering of the Programme, students are required to complete two semesters of coursework and two semesters of Dissertation.
-The coursework will be offered in three streams.
-The students will be free to choose the stream they wish to follow. - 2.1.1 Stream A consists of courses from both African Languages and Literature.
-The Programme comprises as follows: - Six core courses from Language and Literature, including a course in research methods; - Four optional courses from Language and Literature, up to two of which may be taken as electives from other departments; - Two compulsory non-credit courses aimed at providing special skills. - 2.1.2 Stream B consists of African Languages and Linguistics courses.
-The Pro-gramme comprises the following: - Four core Linguistics courses, including a course in research methods; - Six optional courses from the Language options up to three of which may be taken as electives from other departments; - Two compulsory non-credit courses aimed at providing special skills. - 2.1.3 Stream C consists of African Oral and Written Literature courses.
-The Programme is comprised as follows: - Four core Literature courses, including a course in research methods: - Six optional courses from the Literature options, up to three of which may be taken as electives from other departments; - c) Two compulsory non-credit courses aimed to provide special skills. - 2.1.4 A student will usually be required to obtain a total of at least 24 credits. - 2.1.5 Upon completion of coursework, a student will be expected to do Dissertation ALL701, which will normally be undertaken in two semesters.
-The Dissertation will be 24 credits. - 2.1.6 In the Coursework and Research Essay option, candidates may do additional coursework in three semesters consisting of:
+The coursework will be offered in three streams: The students will be free to choose the stream they wish to

+- 2.2.1 Stream A consists of courses from both African Languages and Literature.
+The Programme comprises as follows: - a) Six core courses from Language and Literature, including a course in research methods; - b) Two optional courses from Language and Literature. - c) Two compulsory non-credit courses aimed at providing special skills. - 2.2.2 Stream B consists of African Languages and Linguistics courses.
+The Programme comprises the following: - a) Four core Linguistics courses, including a course in research methods: - b) Four optional courses from the Language options, one of which may be taken as an elective from other departments; - c) Two compulsory non-credit courses aimed at providing special skills. - 2.2.3 Stream C consists of African Oral and Written Literature courses.
+The Programme is comprised as - a) Four core Literature courses, including a course in research methods; - b) Four optional courses from the Literature options, one of which may be taken as an elective from other departments: - c) Two compulsory non-credit courses aimed to provide special skills.

+- 2.3.1 A student will usually be required to complete and pass 8 courses, obtaining a total of 24 credits. - 2.3.2 Upon completion of coursework, a student will be expected to do Dissertation ALL701, which will normally be undertaken in two semesters (Full Time) and four Semesters (Part Time).
+The Dissertation will be 24 credits.

+2.4 Coursework and Research Essay Option

+2.4.1 In the Coursework and Research Essay option, candidates may do additional coursework in three semesters consisting of:

-- a) Nine core courses including a course in Research Methods; - Seven optional courses from Language and Literature, up to three of which may be taken as electives from other departments; - Two compulsory non-credit courses aimed at providing special skills. - 2.1.7 The Research Essay ALL 702 will normally be written in one semester, and will be equivalent to six courses or 12 credits.
+- a) Nine core courses including a course in Research Methods; - b) Three optional courses from Language and Literature, one of which may be taken as an elective from other departments; - c) Two compulsory non-credit courses aimed at providing special skills. - 2.4.2 The Research Essay ALL 702 will normally be written in one semester and will be equivalent to four courses or 12 credits.

-- 2.2.1 To proceed from Part One to Part Two of the Master of Arts Programme in African Languages and Literature, the candidate shall normally be expected to complete the coursework and pass all the courses in Part One. - 2.2.2 Assessment shall normally be by continuous assessment.
-Where examinations are required, the weighting shall be as follows: - a) Sixty per cent (60%) continuous assessment; - b) Forty per cent (40%) end-of semester examination.
+2.5.1 To proceed from Part One to Part Two of the Master of Arts Programme in African Languages and Literature, the candidate shall normally be expected to complete the coursework and pass all the courses in Part One.

+2.5.2 Assessment shall normally be by continuous assessment.
+Where examinations are required, the weighting shall be as follows:

+a) Sixty per cent (60%) continuous assessment;

+b) Forty per cent (40%) end-of semester examination

-2.3 Progression from Semester to Semester The progression requirements shall follow General Regulation 40.6.
+2.6.1 The progression requirements shall follow General Regulation 40.6.

-2.4 Course Listing
+2.7 Listing of Courses